Making the World Safer for Aging Adults

 Tips for such a conversation include:

-• Alternatives and solutions: You can try getting your parents to drive less by offering to transport them places.
+- Alternatives and solutions: You can try getting your parents to drive less by offering to take them places.
 Likewise, you can buy them transit passes, or teach them how to use rideshare apps.
-When finally having the conversation about driving, ask how they’ve enjoyed these alternative solutions and what could be done to make these solutions easier.
+When you have the conversation about driving, ask how they've enjoyed these alternative solutions and what could be done to make these solutions easier.

-• Specific examples: Use specific examples that scared you and others instead of generalizing with phrases such as, “speeding too much” or “bad driver.”
+- Specific examples: Use specific examples that scare you and others instead of generalizing with phrases such as, “speeding too much” or “bad driver.”

 Preventing Injuries that Stem from Cooking